sulfurcfa/Sulfur/README.md

 ```

 5. The benchmarks can be run and tested via the FVP Xterminals.
-    3.1 Once the FVP is booted up, Go to terminal 0 and login as with "root"
+    3.1 Once the FVP is booted up, Go to terminal 0 and login as with "root".
-    3.3 Run the following command in FVP terminal 0.
+    Run the following command in FVP terminal 0.

 ```bash
 cd /usr/bin